 We provide programs for all types of workplaces on occupational safety and health, but the following is intended to provide examples of the range of services we offer.
 One of our strengths is our ability to provide technical assistance and follow-up after our training programs to assist management, labor, and medical and legal professionals in putting scientific and technical information to practical use in resolving work environment problems.

+Please view our information on training we offer.
 Workshops are available on specific occupational exposures.
 Some examples are:

 - Water Treatment plant workers

 - Wastewater treatment plant and sewer workers

 - Physicians, nurses, dentists, dental hygienists, health care providers